 Before administering any emergency care, EMTs typically arrive on the scene and then proceed with gaining an understanding of a patient’s current ailments, medications, and medical history.
 This process of understanding the patient’s condition is paramount to the success of the emergency triage care, but can also take up a good chunk of crucial time, especially if the patient is unconscious or otherwise incapacitated.
 About 85% of these types of medical emergencies occur among the elderly, specifically at nursing homes and other senior living facilities.
 And because these facilities typically maintain residents’ medical data, we chose to focus on this space.

 So we framed the concept as a Fitbit for Medical Records: essentially, an electronic health record (EHR) would be encrypted and stored in a wristband adorned with a QR code.

 In an assisted living facility, the care staff will populate and update the wristband wearer's EHR through an online portal.
 Facility staff can even update a patient’s medical information after they've called for care, giving the first responder the most up to date information at the time of administering care.

-The First Rescue App accesses this information via a HIPAA compliant, and secure API upon scanning the wearable device (or searching for the patient within the app).
-First responders verify their identification using a unique token identifier and then accesses the patient information database.
+Healthcare app development presents unique challenges with respect to data privacy and security.
+The First Rescue App securely accesses critical patient information via a HIPAA-compliant API upon scanning the wearable device (or searching for the patient within the app).
+First responders then verify their identification using a unique token identifier and can access the patient information database.
 The application presents the patient's history, including medical conditions, medications, physicians, emergency contacts, DNRs, etc...
 The first responder can quickly and easily reference this data as they triage.